Our Christian Vision

 Collective Worship happens each day in our school and provides everyone within our school community the opportunity to pause and reflect on our thoughts, behaviours and day.
 Worship is a time where we sing, talk, pray and give thanks for our school and each other.
 It enhances our spiritual, moral, social and cultural development.

 Religious Education (RE) is an important subject at West Malling Church of England Primary School.
 It forms part of the basic curriculum and is taught in accordance with the Kent Agreed Syllabus for Religious Education as required by law.
 Also in accordance with law the RE focus is mainly on Christianity, whilst taking account of the other principal religions in Great Britain.
-We use the Rochester Diocesan locally agreed RE syllabus and we use materials in the Understanding Chrisitianity resource to support our lesson planning and delivery of the Christianity units within the curriculum.
+We use the Rochester Diocesan locally agreed RE syllabus and we use materials in the Understanding Christianity resource to support the lesson planning and delivery of the Christianity units within the curriculum.

-As a school we recognise that our Church of England foundation means that we are responsible for not just nurturing strong academic outcomes and helping children let their individual “lights shine” (Matthew 5 v 16), but also for helping them develop a sense of the meaning and purpose of life.
+As a school we recognise that our Church of England foundation means that we are responsible for not just nurturing strong academic outcomes and helping children let their individual “lights shine” (Matthew 5:16), but also for helping them develop a sense of the meaning and purpose of life.
 These are questions which everyone asks, independently of any religious affiliation.